Skip to content

 Dynamic tag loading

 For large or context-dependent tag lists, use the onRequest callback instead of (or in addition to) a static tags array.
 The editor calls this function when the user clicks to insert a merge tag.
-Use it to open a custom picker modal, fetch available placeholders from your API, or build a context-aware tag list based on the current user.
+Use it to open a custom picker modal, fetch available merge tags from your API, or build a context-aware tag list based on the current user.
 Return the selected MergeTag or null to cancel.

 ts